surajvijh/data-eng-coding-challenge/README.md

 As part of your submission, please answer the following questions in a simple text file.

 1. What is the complexity of your algorithm?
+2. If you were to review someone else's code, what would you pay attention to?
-2. We provided a CSV file for conveniency, but in a production environment, what format or database would you recommend instead for this use-case?
+3. We provided a CSV file for conveniency, but in a production environment, what format or database would you recommend instead for this use-case (and why)?
-3. Is there anything else you would implement differently for a large-scale application in production?
+4. Is there anything else you would implement differently for a large-scale application in production?

 ## Submission